 IFW’s learning model allows students to complete coursework at their own pace without specific deadlines for each individual assignment.
 However, if a student has not completed an assignment within a 30 day period, the student will be contacted in an effort to motivate or identify issues the student may be experiencing and provide assistance.
 IFW encourages students throughout their course to achieve their goal of completion.
 If a student has not completed all coursework within 30 days of the expiration of their enrollment period, IFW will notify the student of options for extending their course.

 Upon entering the course, if a student has difficulty with the first assignment our student service department will contact the student to assess the reason for difficulty.
 If it proves to be a course content issue or delivery of instruction being too difficult, IFW will offer assistance to the student to see if the issue can be resolved.
 If it cannot be resolved, IFW will provide a full refund to the student.
-If students encounter difficulty later in their course, each case is treated individually.
+For those students that encounter difficulty later in either an ICL or IFW course, each case is treated individually.
 IFW remains committed to the graduation of its students and willingly works with any student expressing a desire to continue and complete their course.
 Upon meeting graduation requirements, students will be awarded their writing certificate.

 College Credits and Professional Development: The Connecticut Board for State Academic Awards recommends that our graduates be awarded a set amount of college credits related to the course completed.
 To see the number of credits awarded to each of our course offerings click here.
 No matter where you live, you can obtain these credits for a fee from Charter Oak State College—which functions under the credit-granting authority of the Connecticut Board—anytime within five years of course completion date.
 Teachers may be able to receive professional development hours.
 Check with your district or administrators.